Advertise Lake Vacation Rentals

 Apache Lake is perfect for all types of water sports and recreation.
-Water skiers and power boats are a common sight.
+Power boats and water skiers are a common sight.
 Boaters and water skiers should note that some coves are "wake free" areas, and the upper end of the lake is barred to water skiing.
 If fishing is your passion, the lake frequently hosts angling competitions.
 Arizona Game and Fish Department stocks Apache Lake with walleye, largemouth and smallmouth bass, redear sunfish, bluegill, channel and flathead catfish, carp, and crappie.

-If you're looking for a place to get away from civilization and closer to nature, Apache Lake also has much to offer.
+If you're looking for unspoiled and uncrowded vistas, Apache Lake also has a lot to offer.
 Apart from the many available camping facilities, photographers, wildlife enthusiasts, and nature lovers will find secluded coves and nearby hiking trails where they can enjoy a sense of solitude as they spot javelina, coyotes, eagles, big horn sheep, deer, and a host of other desert creatures.
 Visitors should bear in mind that these wilderness areas can be very inhospitable.
-The temperatures soar in the summer, and winter brings freezing cold.
-Whenever you go, you should be well-prepared for these conditions.
+Freezing cold in winter, the temperatures soar in the summer.
+The visitor should come well-prepared for harsh conditions.

-Apache Lake is located in the Tonto National Forest, the fifth largest forest in North America.
-It contains almost three million acres of terrain, and boasts a variety of plants due to its variation in altitude between 1000 and 7900 feet.
-The national forest preserves the watersheds and reservoirs contained within its expansive borders.
+Apache Lake is surrounded by the Tonto National Forest, the nation's fifth largest forest.
+Due to its variation in altitude between 1000 and 7900 feet, the national forest hosts a variety of plants within its almost three million acres.
+The national forest serves to protect the reservoirs and watersheds sharing its varied terrain.
 Visitors will need to purchase a park pass to access the Burnt Corral Recreation Site.
 There are several kinds of passes to cater to your needs and grant access to the many hiking trails and camping areas maintained by the park.
 The recreation site is open year round and offers boat launching facilities and spaces for trailers less than 17 feet long.